Lebanon:Operations of the Islamic Resistance on Wednesday, D...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-2- the Islamic Resistance fighters targeted at 04:10 pm 'Al-Raheb site' with Burkan missiles, scoring direct hits.

-3- the Islamic Resistance fighters targeted the “Israeli” enemy artillery positions in “Khirbet Maar” with missile weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 10:00 a.m. a new established “Israeli” army’s leadership headquarters in the vicinity of the Al-Bahri site with appropriate weapons.

+- The Islamic Resistance fighters targeted at 12:00 p.m. a tent for a special force of the “Israeli” army, south of the Dhayra Site, scoring direct hits and causing deaths and injuries among its troops.

-4- the Islamic Resistance fighters targeted an “Israeli” infantry force in the vicinity of “Birkat Risha” site with appropriate weapons.
-Direct hits were scored.
+- The Islamic Resistance fighters targeted at 12:15 p.m., “Hadb Al-Bustan” Site with the appropriate weapons.

-5- The Islamic Resistance fighters targeted at 05:15 pm two “Israeli” military helicopters in the airspace of “Shtula, Shumira and Evan Menachem” [the occupied Tarbikha Lebanese village] with surface-to-air missiles, forcing them to leave immediately

 Comments